OutSystems/docs-product/src/develop/troubleshoot/debug/troubleshoot-debugger-connection.md

 ![](<images/device-usb-mode-3.png>)

-If you find these options, try to switch between them (`MTP`, `PTP` and `Camera` modes), disconnecting and reconnecting the device to the PC and retrying the device discovery in Service Studio.
+If you find these options, try to switch between them (`MTP`, `PTP` and `Camera` modes), disconnecting and reconnecting the device to the PC, and retrying the device discovery in Service Studio.

 ### USB Debugging was not allowed in device { #usb-debugging-was-not-allowed-in-device }